Article

 Organic growth

-Attendees also shared reflections on how T Level students are organically integrated into the grow your own workforce strategies.
+Attendees shared reflections on how T Level students are organically integrated into the grow your own workforce strategies.
 These insights highlight the benefits of supporting industry placements, even before any formal interventions are in place.

 • The industry placement: industry placements naturally support workforce strategies by giving students the chance to explore what works for them, leading to more informed and stable next steps.